mvarrone/machine-learning-specialization/course_2-advanced-learning-algorithms/week3/5-Machine learning development process/README.md

 ![alt text](./img/image9.png)

-In this video, I'd like to share with you some tips for adding data or collecting more data or sometimes even creating more data for your machine learning application.
+In this video, I'd like to share with you some tips for adding data or collecting more data or sometimes even creating more data for your Machine Learning application.

-Just a heads up that this and the next few videos will seem a little bit like a grab bag of different techniques and I apologize if it seems a little bit grab baggy and that's because machine learning applications are different.
+Just a heads up that this and the next few videos will seem a little bit like a grab bag of different techniques and I apologize if it seems a little bit grab baggy and that's because Machine Learning applications are different.
 Machine learning is applied to so many different problems and for some humans are great at creating labels and for some you can get more data and for some you can't.

 And that's why different applications actually sometimes call for slightly different techniques but I hope in this in the next few videos to share with you some of the techniques that are found to be most useful for different applications, although not every one of them will apply for every single application but I hope many of them would be useful for many of the applications that you'll be working on as well